Cascoda/cascoda-sdk/README.md

 | CMake Target Name | Description |
 | :--- | :--- |
-| ocf-cli-light | Use a Chili as a controller for an OCF-over-Thread smart lightbulb.
+| ocf-light | Use a Chili as a controller for an OCF-over-Thread smart lightbulb.
 [More information.](ocf/README.md)
 | ocf-sensorif | Use a Chili as a OCF-over-Thread device connected to various I2C and SPI sensors.
 | ocf-sensorif-unsecure  | The same as the above target, but without OCF security
 | ocf-cli-thermometer  | Use a Chili as a OCF-over-Thread smart thermometer.
 This demo uses the in-built thermometer of the M2351, so no external hardware is required.